 The Pine Mountain Music Festival (PMMF) was founded in Iron Mountain, Michigan, in 1991 by Laura Jean Deming, a cellist and member of the orchestra of Lyric Opera of Chicago.
 That first season was primarily chamber music, but by 1992 opera was being produced.
-The Festival primarily runs from mid-June to mid-July in Michigan’s Upper Peninsula and Northeast Wisconsin, although alternate scheduling sometimes occurs.
+The festival primarily runs from mid to late June in Keweenaw, Marquette, and Dickinson counties in Michigan’s Upper Peninsula.

-The PMMF is one of only a few summer festivals nationwide producing a season of professional opera, chamber music, and other genres of music.
-Since the early years of the Festival, these productions have toured among communities 100 miles apart.
-The Festival has commissioned new works including two operas, The Children of the Keweenaw (2001), and Rockland (2011); a chamber opera The Diaries of Adam and Eve (2007); and a string quartet entitled Oday Daywayigun (2010).
-Throughout its history, educational components have been an integral part of the Festival: the Orchestra Fellowship Program (1994-2007); the Resident Opera Artist Program (1998-current); the in-school program OPERAtion Imagination (2002-current); and UPstarts!, a program providing performance opportunities for emerging young artists of the Upper Peninsula (2012-current).
+The PMMF is one of only a few summer festivals nationwide producing a season of professional opera, chamber music, and other genres of music, including folk and jazz - it is the only one to tour all its acts in multiple cities hundreds of miles apart.
+The festival has presented 36 operas, including three commissioned world premieres: The Children of the Keweenaw (2001), The Diaries of Adam and Eve (2007), and Rockland (2011).
+It also premiered a new string quartet, Oday Daywayigun (2010).
+Educational components have been an integral part of the festival: the Orchestra Fellowship Program (1994-2007; 2015); the Resident Opera Artist Program (1998-2015); the in-school program OPERAtion Imagination (2002-2014); and UPstarts, a program providing performance opportunities for emerging young artists of the Upper Peninsula (2012-current).

-The Festival received the Governor’s Award for Arts and Culture in 1998 and the Great Lakes Community Arts Award from the Michigan Association of Community Arts Agencies in 2003.
-The Festival earned the first direct grant ever awarded to an Upper Peninsula arts organization by the National Endowment for the Arts; this was to commission The Children of the Keweenaw, which premiered in 2001.
+The festival received the Governor’s Award for Arts and Culture in 1998 and the Great Lakes Community Arts Award from the Michigan Association of Community Arts Agencies in 2003.
+The festival earned the first direct grant ever awarded to an Upper Peninsula arts organization by the National Endowment for the Arts for The Children of the Keweenaw (2001).

-The Festival has a small and dedicated year-round staff, and has been blessed with large numbers of dedicated volunteers.
+The festival has a small and dedicated year-round staff (including executive director, Douglas Day) and has been blessed with large numbers of dedicated volunteers.